24f2008495/tds-p1/README.md

 This system scrapes course content and discourse posts, creates embeddings, and provides a RAG-based question answering system.

+> **Bonus Feature**: The system includes a date-range based Discourse scraper (`discourse_scraper.py`) that can scrape posts from any Discourse course page within a specified date range.
+This feature was implemented for bonus marks in the project.
+Please modify start_date and end_date variables in this file to achieve outcome

 ## Prerequisites

 - Python 3.8 or higher